Jordyn Hadden

 Service Description

 In Story Coaching, I work with you one-on-one to help you brainstorm and write your novel.
-Whether you need help brainstorming a new story, assistance in working out a plot hole, encouragement when you’re stuck, or general writing tips, story coaching provides you with a real-time mentor.
-If you have material you need feedback on, send me up to 20 pages before the call.
+Whether you would like help brainstorming a new story, assistance in solving a plot hole, encouragement when you’re stuck, or general writing tips, Story Coaching provides you with a real-time mentor.
+If you would like feedback on your written material, please send me up to 20 pages at least 48 hours before our scheduled call.

 Investment